Last Updated on: 22nd June 2023, 02:09 pm

 Parrots don’t lay their clutch all at once.
 Usually, 1 egg is released every 24-48 hours.
 Consequently, it can take days or even weeks for a female to lay all her eggs.

 Budgies take about 10 days to lay all their eggs (usually about 4-8).
 This can leave the last egg vulnerable to trampling.
 Because this egg hatches last, it’ll be the weakest.

 Most large bird species lay a clutch of eggs once per year in the spring when there’s warm weather and plentiful food.
 The exception is small psittacine birds which can have 2-3 clutches per year.

 Wild African greys usually lay eggs once per year, but healthy birds can breed twice per year.
 According to Wiley, if a parrot lays eggs more frequently, it could have a metabolic or hormonal disorder.

 Can Male Parrots Lay Eggs?

 No, male parrots can’t lay eggs.
-If you’ve seen your male lay eggs, your “male” is a female.
-Interestingly, male and female cockatoos/cockatiels share incubation duties, but the female lays the eggs.
+If you’ve seen a male lay eggs, the male is a female.
+Interestingly, male and female cockatoos/cockatiels share incubation duties, but only females can produce eggs.